graceleaper/course-catalog/README.md

    - Fetch course authors asyncronously from an endpoint in `src/fetchAuthorData.js`.
 2. Make the grid and tags list responsive
 3. Use  CSS skills to redesign the page, add animations, or any other changes to improve the user experience.

+###CSS Ideas:
+- Animations when rendering all course cards
+- Tag buttons that are darkened/different color when selected